 If you’re considering a new phone purely to get more storage, you could delete unused apps, save photos on the cloud and delete them from your device.
 If you’ve got a memory card, you could switch to a card with a bigger capacity.

-Where can I find the best mobile phone deals?
+Where can I find the right mobile phone deal?

 We can help you compare the latest mobile phone deals.
-You can compare by network or mobile manufacturer to find the best value on offer at the time from the providers we work with.
+You can compare by network or mobile manufacturer to find good value deals on offer at the time from the providers we work with.